-Not sure if you do, but I love watching the hit television show, “Pawn Stars”.
-If you are unfamiliar with the series, it features an owner of a Pawn Shop on the strip in Las Vegas.
-The main character of the show is a gentleman named Rick Harrison along with his son and a few employees.
-The premise of the show is that they get people coming into their shop mainly to sell items of value, memorabilia, and in some cases historic significance.
-A variety of things have made their way into the production from a Grammy Award to a New England Patriots Super Bowl ring.
+Not sure if you do, but I love watching the hit television show Pawn Stars.
+If you are unfamiliar with the series, it features an owner of a pawn shop on the strip in Las Vegas.
+The main character in the show is a gentleman named Rick Harrison, along with his son and a few other employees.
+The premise of the show is to show people coming into their shop to sell items of value, memorabilia, and in some cases, items of historic significance.
+A variety of things have made their way into the production, from a Grammy Award to a New England Patriots Super Bowl ring.
 There is never a dull moment on the show.
-Before someone enters the store, the producers interview them and the seller usually talks a little about the item, what they expect to get for it, and their walk-away price.
-I chuckle when I hear them say things like.
-“I won’t take less than $1,000.”
-Or something to that effect.
+Before someone enters the store, the producers interview them, and the seller usually talks a little about the item, what they expect to get for it, and their walk-away price.
+I chuckle when I hear them say things like, “I will not take less than $1,000", or something to that effect.

 Roger McNamara Bio:

 Roger is a 25+-year veteran of the Payments Industry, most recently as the Director of Business Development with American Express in the US.
-He has worked on the largest Acquisition targets for acceptance across multiple industries and across the globe that include: Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
+He has worked on the largest Acquisition targets for acceptance across multiple industries and across the globe that include Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
 Over that time, he has sold more than $200 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit, and how this is dramatically different from what they believe they pay.
 He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and the associations.
 Roger has also developed the insight for Merchant Services Salesforces and salesforces, in general, to be able to better position their products and gain share, particularly in B2B.
 Let him show you how you can too.
 He can be reached at Guide2Interchange@gmail.com